-We provide a platform for innovative research, postgraduate teaching and professional development which engages with cultural producers and organisations in Greater Manchester and beyond.
+We provide a platform for innovative research, postgraduate teaching and professional development which engages with cultural and heritage producers and organisations in Greater Manchester and beyond.

 Whether you are a prospective student, a professional practitioner, a policy-maker or a researcher, we hope that the programmes and activities offered by the Institute will be of value and interest to you.

 The centre was established in 2009, as part of the Institute for Cultural Practices.
 Working with its sister Centre for Museology, it aims to: